Composition

 Add the following

-class to your project:Chapter.javapublic class Chapter { private String title; private int pageCount; public Chapter(String title, int pageCount) { this.title = title; this.pageCount = pageCount; } public String getTitle() { return title; } public int getPageCount() { return pageCount; } public void setTitle(String title) { this.title = title; } public void setPageCount(int pageCount) { this.pageCount = pageCount; } @Override public String toString() { return title + " (" + pageCount + " pages)"; } }
+Chapterclass to your project:Chapter.javapublic class Chapter { private String title; private int pageCount; public Chapter(String title, int pageCount) { this.title = title; this.pageCount = pageCount; } public String getTitle() { return title; } public int getPageCount() { return pageCount; } public void setTitle(String title) { this.title = title; } public void setPageCount(int pageCount) { this.pageCount = pageCount; } @Override public String toString() { return title + " (" + pageCount + " pages)"; } } -

 Add a

-as a new data member.
+ListofChapters namedchaptersas a new data member.
 There is no need to create or modify the constructor. -

 Add a setter and getter for

-. -
+chapters. -

 Add two methods:

-methods will make the changes directly to the list of chapters. -
+void addChapter(Chapter c)andvoid removeChapter(Chapter c).
+Theadd()andremove()methods will make the changes directly to the list of chapters. -

 Add a two methods: